- Victor Hugo (left) had his servant take away his clothes while he wrote ... so presumably, he wrote in the nude or in his underwear.

 - Ralph Keyes* dresses to write, but prefers to abandon any kind of footwear while at his desk.

 Sunday, November 05, 2006

 Personally I prefer to dress lightly indoors; no shoes, socks, or sweaters for me while at home.
 Weather permitting, my preference for light clothing extends outdoors.
 And at night I like to sleep as I was born.
 Before gravity snuck up, I’d snorkeled butt-naked in the warm blue waters off Spain.
 Gasped for breath as I showered under frigid waterfalls around Ben Nevis.
 Purred in delight as I lapped up sun rays on the nude beaches of St. Tropez, Cannes, and Poqueroles.
-And learned the full meaning of wind-burn after sailing around Catalina Island wearing nothing but a little French thong and a lot of sun block.
+And learned the full meaning of wind-burn after sailing around Catalina Island wearing nothing but a little French thong and not enough sun block.

 But my eyebrows shot up, and I stepped back a little, when a seemingly straight-laced colleague asked, “Do you ever write while naked?”
 And then proceeded to tell me how freeing it was.